White House swimming pool

 The swimming pool at the White House, the official residence of the president of the United States, is located on the South Lawn near the West Wing.

 History and description

+In 1933, an indoor swimming pool had been built for President Franklin D. Roosevelt for his physical therapy for polio.
+The pool was covered over in 1970 when the space was remodeled as the Press Briefing Room.